 What others are saying

-Hannah Bardell, SNP
+Hannah Bardell MP, SNP

 "The abuse that politicians and candidates often attract not only prevents the interaction between constituents and MPs, but puts constituents off becoming MPs."